 An electrician drafts this Declaration; the draft declares the following:

 - The construction of the installation has taken place according to the legislation in force regarding electrical installations.

 - The electrician signing the declaration has inspected the installation according to the legislation in force, in order to confirm that it is safe.

 - An existing installation has been re-inspected; also, the declaration confirms that it is safe.

 - The electrician has delivered the installation to its owner or user, and has provided him or her with the statutory safety against electrocution, fire and malfunction.

 – It helps in distinguishing among owners, users and electricians who fail to observe the law regarding electrical installations, and it also forces them to take responsibility.

 – It helps in assigning responsibilities in the event of accidents (electrocutions or fires due to electrical causes).

-The initial inspection must be performed prior to the initial supply of electricity to an installation, or after any extensive modifications.
-Re-inspections must be performed in intervals, which differ according to the type of installation, and these intervals are:
+The electrician has to perform the initial inspection prior to the initial supply of electricity to an installation, or after any extensive modifications.
+Re-inspections are necessary in intervals, which differ according to the type of installation, and these intervals are: